kunigami/kunigami.github.io/blog/_posts/2021-03-06-boyer-moore-vote-algorithm.md

 I learned about the $\lfloor N/2 \rfloor$ and $\lfloor N/3 \rfloor$ majority problems recently in programming puzzle sites.
 In particular, [2] led me to the *Boyer–Moore Majority Vote Algorithm* and showed a solution to the $\lfloor N/3 \rfloor$ version.

-They don't provide a proof of correctness of the solution but it seems relatively obvious.
+They don't provide a proof of correctness of the solution but it seemed relatively obvious.
 However, once I tried to write a proof down I realized how tricky it is.
 I tried to make some analogies but the result was a sketch of a proof at best.

 I tried reading Boyer–Moore's original paper [4] but they only cover the $\lfloor N/2 \rfloor$ case.
 The paper points to Misra and Gries' paper [3] though which was a really nice finding.